aarons-talks/2018-09-20-PDX-Go/README.md

 # About The Demo

-There's a lot going on in the background to make this demo simple as pie :pie:!
+There's a lot going on in the background to make this demo simple as pie :sunglasses:!

 We're going to build a web application in here, but the actual web app isn't the exciting part here -- it'll be super simple, actually.